BlackSpacePlatform/Backend/README.md

 * `GET /ws/echo` echos content via websockets `podcli ws ws://localhost:9898/ws/echo`
 * `GET /chunked/{seconds}` uses `transfer-encoding` type `chunked` to give a partial response and then waits for the specified period
 * `GET /swagger.json` returns the API Swagger docs, used for Linkerd service profiling and Gloo routes discovery
+* `POST /login` returns a JWT token valid for 24 hours if the user of interest exists in our backend database
+* `POST /logout` logs out an existing user from our backend systems
+* `POST /signup` attempts to a signup a user into BlackSpace

 gRPC API: